GearsAD/GraffSDK.jl/docs/src/ref_robot.md

 # Robot Service
-Robot calls are used to create, update, retrieve, or delete robots related to users in Synchrony.
+Robot calls are used to create, update, retrieve, or delete robots related to users in the GraffSDK.

 ## Robot Structures
 ```@docs